rahaduzzaman/starter/README.md

 $ git clone https://github.com/rahaduzzaman/starter

-#then open git bash in project directory
+#then open git bash in project directory and you can rename the project & run the commands

 $ npm install